 Artists and industry workers have been hit hard by COVID-19 closures.
-Here are some links to resources for these impacted communities as well as places to donate to support creative industry workers.
+Here are some links to resources for these impacted communities as well as places to donate to support creative industry workers as we still fight to get back on our feet.

 This handbook offers resources to take care of yourself and your family; to support the arts and culture community; and to prepare for recovery.